 This is a diary about my escapades as an Akwaibomite in the famed Lagos.
-The hub of Nigeria, the New York of Naija, the amazing concrete amazon where all your dreams can come true!
+The hub of Nigeria, the New York of Naija, the amazing concrete jungle where all your dreams can come true!

 I can still remember my mother shouting at me to be careful of all those “dirty old men” who might want to take advantage of a young naive girl like me.
 If only she knew her daughter was not so naive and innocent, but that is gist for another day.